 ATEQAH KHAKI's purpose in life is to care, to create and to connect.
 She lives in Brooklyn, New York, and is currently pursing a Master's degree in Media Studies at The New School.
 She can be found lurking around the Internet as @ateqah (most frequently on Instagram, which is currently her favorite social media platform). [emoji]

 MERCEDES KRAUS is the editor of Womanzine, and runs Womanzine 2.0 and @womanzine.
-She is otherwise an editor and writer on cities and the built environment, about which, and also not about which, she tweets and Tumbls.
+She is otherwise an editor and writer on urbanism and architecture, about which, and also not about which, she tweets and Tumbls.

 LANA LABERMEIER.
 At age 16, Lana failed to pack the tent poles for a family camping trip.
 The Labermeiers were forced to sleep in their car outside Barstow.
 She tumbls here.

 TIFFANIE LANMON is a musician living in Austin.
 Interests include good handwriting, peaceful easy feelings, remembering stuff (when she can), and illustration.
-You may find music here and here and a couple of tweets over there.
+You may find her here and here.

 JEN MIZGATA is a photographer that lives and works in Baltimore and Washington, DC.
 You can see more of her photos here.